10 Best Video Recorders for PC

 Pros:

-• Advanced editing tools available (crop, annotate, add effects).
+• Advanced editing built in: crop, annotate, add effects.

 Cons: